risk-first/website/thinking/Evaluating-Risk.md

  - A department.
  - An entire organisation.

 In practice, however, we usually find methodologies are tuned for certain scales.
-For example, [Extreme Programming](https://en.wikipedia.org/wiki/Extreme_programming) is designed for small, co-located teams.
-And, that's useful.
+For example, [Extreme Programming (XP)](https://en.wikipedia.org/wiki/Extreme_programming) is designed for small, co-located teams and that's useful.
 But the fact it doesn't scale tells us something about it:  chiefly, that it considers certain _kinds_ of risk, while ignoring others.
-At small scales that works ok, but at larger scales other risks (such as team [Coordination Risk](../risks/Coordination-Risk.md)) increase too fast for it to work.
+At small scales XP works ok, but at larger scales other risks (such as team [Coordination Risk](../risks/Coordination-Risk.md)) increase too fast for it to work.

 If the methodology _fails at a particular scale_ this tells you something about the risks that the methodology isn't addressing.
 One of the things Risk-First explores is trying to place methodologies and practices within a framework to say _when_ they are applicable.